 Forecast confidence for the Midwest is moderate to high.

-eastern Kansas where late 2012 was very dry, but near to above normal precipitation has fallen during 2013.
+eastern Kansas where late 2012 was very dry, but mostly above normal precipitation has fallen this year, along with subnormal temperatures.
 Climatologically, the

-northern and central Plains precipitation rapidly increases in the early spring (April) and peaks in the early summer before rapidly decreasing by the fall.
-As a
+northern and central Plains precipitation rapidly increases in the early spring (April) and peaks in the early to mid-summer before rapidly decreasing by the fall.
+As

 Forecast confidence for the northern half of the Plains is moderate.

 During the first five months of 2013, surplus precipitation and subnormal temperatures have brought drought improvement or alleviation to parts of eastern Kansas,

 eastern Oklahoma, and northeastern Texas.
 Just to the west, however, much drier weather this year has maintained or worsened D3 and D4 conditions in western sections

 receives the bulk of their annual precipitation during the summer months, although the rains normally start later and linger into the early fall months (e.g. New

-the past two years, New Mexico needs a wet JAS.
-Therefore, this starts a crucial period for badly-needed rains in the southern Plains and the southwestern summer monsoon.
-Unfortunately, the short, medium, and long-term forecasts are not favorable for drought improvement, especially in western sections.
+Mexico’s wettest 3-months are JAS).
+This starts a crucial period for badly-needed rains in the southern Plains and the Southwest summer monsoon.
+Unfortunately, most

+of the short, medium, and long-term forecasts are not favorable for drought improvement, especially in western sections.
 Light to moderate rains are forecast for

-eastern portions (Great Plains) of Texas, Oklahoma, and Kansas during the next 5 days, but little or no rains are expected in the southern High Plains.
-The CPC 6-10 and 8-14 day outlooks tilt the odds in favor of below median precipitation, while the CPC June and JJA outlooks both
+eastern portions (Great Plains) of Texas, Oklahoma, and Kansas during the next 5 to 7-days, but little or no rains are expected in the southern and central High

+the CPC 6-10 and 8-14 day outlooks tilt the odds in favor of below median precipitation and above median temperatures, while the CPC June and JJA outlooks both

 some improvement in far eastern sections of Texas, Oklahoma, and Kansas where favorable 2013 weather has already brought some drought relief.

 Forecast confidence for the southern half of the Plains is moderate.

 In the West, after a great start to the 2012-13 Water Year (a very wet November and December), near-record and record dryness enveloped the region during

-region during January-April.
+and mostly dry elsewhere.
 As a result, the memory of the wet start to the Water Year faded away, gradually replaced by impacts from the 2013 dryness.
 In addition,

-the start of the normally dry summer and fall months has commenced, making it highly unlikely that any substantial precipitation
+the start of the normally dry summer and fall months has commenced (along with an early fire season), making it highly unlikely that any substantial precipitation

-substantial precipitation will occur during the next several months.
+weeks, temporarily halting the northward advance of D0 and D1.
 Not surprisingly, the HPC 5-day, CPC 6-10 and 8-14 day, June and JJA outlooks all predict equal

 chances (arid climatology) or enhanced chances of below median precipitation for California and the Southwest.
 For the southwest summer monsoon, the tools were not

 in full consensus in western areas (e.g. southeastern California, Arizona, southern Nevada, Utah), hence equal chances.
 In the eastern areas (e.g. New Mexico, west

 Texas, southeastern Colorado), however, the CPC June and JJA outlooks both indicate enhanced chances of below median precipitation and above median temperatures for

 the southern High Plains.
 Based on ongoing impacts from the record dry January-April, normally dry summer climatology, and monthly and seasonal outlooks, drought

 persistence is expected in much of the West, with development possible in the Northwest (e.g. Oregon, Idaho, western Wyoming, southwestern Montana).
 Development was

 limited to current areas categorized as D0 (abnormally dry) in the most recent U.S. Drought Monitor.

 Forecast confidence for the West is high, moderate in the Southwest.

-An increase in the intensity and coverage of April showers across Kauai and Oahu, and recent rains on the windward side of Molokai brought
+An increase in the intensity and coverage of April showers across Kauai, Oahu, and Molokai that lingered into late May brought improvement of drought conditions.

 was fairly straightforward.
 Accordingly, persistence is forecast for the leeward sides of the central and southern islands, with development on the windward sides

 Forecast confidence for Hawaii is moderate to high.

 Low snowpack and snow water content (about 75 percent of normal on May 1) for the Koyukuk Basin of north-central Alaska maintained D1 conditions as of the June 4 U.S.

 and below median precipitation to the south.
-June and JJA outlooks have no tilt for precipitation (equal chances) here, but the basin may benefit from late
+June and JJA outlooks also have no tilt for precipitation (equal chances) here, but the basin may benefit from late

 spring snowfall and the resulting summer melt.
 In addition, the summer months are normally the wettest time of the year in north-central Alaska, so the climatology is

 favorable for producing decent rain totals.
 Therefore, some improvement may be expected by the end of August.